alchemyyy/sshfs-win-OpenSSHTerminalHere/README.md

 This was punched out in a day to fit my own use case, so there may be bugs.

-This program uses plink to pass passwords into ssh logins so the user doesn't have to do it themselves.
+This program uses a disgusting hacky launcher to pass passwords into ssh logins so the user doesn't have to do it themselves.
 The passwords are grabbed from the Windows credential manager, where they are already stored from WinFsp.

 I haven't tested it properly yet but this program *should* respect using pubkeys instead of passwords if the sshfs-win drive is mounted that way.

 This program aims to handle any pathing that is valid from sshfs-win.
 For example it will handle the edge case where "../../../../"... does correctly resolve back out to the root directory, as it does in sshfs-win (and Linux).

-I did make a branch of this project that uses Windows' built-in OpenSSH, and it does function apart from automatic password supplementing, which is a known limitation.
-Ultimately I abandoned this backend entirely because I don't see any advantage to supporting it given that, in an automated context like this, the ssh client backend shouldn't make a difference to the end user.